 - A cover.
 The Koda 16 is rated outdoor-only and weather-rated, but UV and rain will pit the powder coating in two seasons without one.

 - A stand or sturdy table.
-The fold-out legs put the cooking surface at roughly 14 inches off the ground.
+The fold-out legs are short; the oven is designed to sit on a raised surface, not the ground.
 Bend over for 60 seconds while you rotate a pizza and your back will tell you why everyone recommends a stand.

 Budget another $200 to $300 for the accessories.
 The realistic all-in cost of owning a Koda 16 is $800 to $950, not the $649 retail price.